AndyObtiva/glimmer-dsl-libui/README.md

 ##### Table Data-Binding

 One note about `table` `cell_rows` data-binding is that it works with either:
-- Raw data `Array` (rows) of `Array`s (column cells)
+- Raw data `Array` (rows) of `Array`s (column cells) (see [Form Table example versions 4-5](https://github.com/AndyObtiva/glimmer-dsl-libui/blob/master/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#form-table)).
 - Model `Array` (rows) of objects having attributes (column cells) matching the underscored names of `table` columns by convention.
-Model attribute names can be overridden when needed by passing an `Array` enumerating all mapped model attributes in the order of `table` columns or alternatively a `Hash` mapping only the column names that have model attribute names different from their table column underscored version.
+Model attribute names can be overridden when needed by passing an `Array` enumerating all mapped model attributes in the order of `table` columns or alternatively a `Hash` mapping only the column names that have model attribute names different from their table column underscored version (see [Form Table example versions 1-3](https://github.com/AndyObtiva/glimmer-dsl-libui/blob/master/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#form-table)).
+- Raw data `Enumerator` or `Enumerator::Lazy` that generates `Array`s (column cells).
+This option enables rendering a table instantly even if it contained millions of rows, before all its rows have been generated.
+Rows are gradually generated as the user scrolls through the table.
+- Model `Enumerator` or `Enumerator::Lazy` that generates objects having attributes (column cells) matching the underscored names of `table` columns.
+This option enables rendering a table instantly even if it contained millions of rows, before all its rows have been generated.
+Rows are gradually generated as the user scrolls through the table (see [Lazy Table](https://github.com/AndyObtiva/glimmer-dsl-libui/blob/master/docs/examples/GLIMMER-DSL-LIBUI-ADVANCED-EXAMPLES.md#lazy-table) example).

 Example of `table` implicit data-binding of `cell_rows` to raw data `Array` of `Array`s (you may copy/paste in [`girb`](#girb-glimmer-irb)):